-General admission requirements for doctoral degree programs in the School of Education are stated in the Graduate Programs and the Academic Information portions of the Admission and Academic Information sections of this bulletin.
+General admission requirements for doctoral degree programs in the School of Education are stated in the Graduate Programs and the Academic Information portions of the Admissions and Academics section of this bulletin.
 In addition to these requirements, applicants for admission to doctoral programs in the Department of Educational and Counseling Psychology must complete an interview with the coordinator of the program to which the individual is applying and two other program faculty members.
 Additional requirements for admission to the Department of Educational and Counseling Psychology are listed under the separate program descriptions which follow.